26 Mar Review: New Travelodge Room at Travelodge Covent Garden

 The new Travelodge room features a king sized “Travelodge Dreamer Bed”, which boasts a 952 pocket spring mattress.
-Each individual spring is designed to follow the natural contour of your body in order to provide the correct amount of support and ensure you get a good night’s sleep.
+This is the star of the zenhaven reviews because each individual spring is designed to follow the natural contour of your body in order to provide the correct amount of support and ensure you get a good night’s sleep.
 For extra comfort, the bed is dressed with a quilted mattress topper and ‘bounce back’ duvet and pillows.
 I definitely slept well, and I couldn’t get over how many big comfy pillows there were!

 The bathroom is contemporary and minimalistic, with a good power shower.
 Water pressure is always important in a hotel room!

 The following morning I helped myself to food from the buffet before heading to the airport.
 I had a full-English breakfast, a bowl of grapefruit, fruit juice, and coffee.
 As hotel breakfasts go, it was pretty good!

 To search for availability and book your stay at the Travelodge Covent Garden, click here.